Can Furnaces Catch Fire?

-The return of cold temperatures increases your reliance on home heating equipment every fall.
-If your furnace isn’t functioning properly, it could become a fire hazard and endanger your family’s safety.
+The return of cold temperatures raises your dependency on home heating equipment in the fall.
+If your furnace isn’t working correctly, it could grow to be a fire hazard and threaten your family’s safety.

-As stated by the National Fire Protection Association (NFPA), heating equipment is a top cause of home fires, causing almost 50,000 blazes, 500 civilian deaths and more than $1 billion in direct property damage each year.
-Space heaters and fireplaces generate the majority of fires affecting heating equipment, but central heaters, including furnaces, are accountable for just about 12% of these blazes.
-Learn more about the primary causes of furnace fires and how to avoid them.
+As stated by the National Fire Protection Association (NFPA), heating systems are a leading cause of home fires, leading to approximately 50,000 blazes, 500 civilian deaths and more than $1 billion in significant property damage every year.
+Space heaters and fireplaces cause the majority of fires affecting heating equipment, but central heaters, including furnaces, are liable for about 12% of these blazes.
+Learn more about the primary causes of furnace fires and how to prevent them.

 Causes of Furnace Fires

-Older furnaces are more vulnerable to safety concerns because they could be manufactured differently and fall into disrepair over the years.
+Old furnaces are more exposed to safety concerns because they may be manufactured differently and settle into disrepair through the years.
 Nevertheless, whether your furnace is more than a decade old or brand new, you should be familiar with these causes of furnace fires.

 A furnace motor can overheat in different ways.
-Here are the main risks:
+Here are the most common risks:

-- A clogged filter can impede airflow and force the motor to work more.
-Sooner or later, the motor can overheat, increasing the risk of fire.
+- A clogged filter can restrict airflow and cause the motor to work longer.
+At some point, the motor might overheat, raising the risk of fire.

-- Dirt can accumulate around and cover up the motor, forcing it to absorb heat, which can lead to a fire.
+- Dirt can gather around and cover up the motor, forcing it to hold heat, which can cause a fire.

-- Exposed or deteriorated wiring can cause the voltage to get too high, increasing the risk of an electrical fire.
+- Exposed or corroded wiring can cause the voltage to elevate, increasing the chances of an electrical fire.

-- Overly tight or damaged motor bearings can heat up when the furnace starts.
-Without the proper lubrication, the bearings could eventually light on fire.
+- Overly tight or worn motor bearings can heat up when the furnace runs.
+Without the appropriate lubrication, the bearings may eventually catch fire.

 Obstructed Furnace Flue

-Yard waste, animal nests and other materials can obstruct the furnace flue, reducing oxygen.
-This leads to soot accumulation and improper ventilation, limiting efficiency and increasing the risk of flame rollout.
-Flame rollout is when fire gets out of the heat exchanger and burns the parts inside your furnace.
-If this problem remains, your heating equipment can be badly damaged, and the fire could spread to areas outside the furnace.
+Yard debris, animal nests and other materials can block the furnace flue, restricting oxygen.
+This causes soot buildup and bad ventilation, decreasing efficiency and raising the risk of flame rollout.
+Flame rollout is when fire reaches past the heat exchanger and burns the parts in your furnace.
+If this problem remains, your heating equipment can be seriously damaged, and the fire can spread to areas outside the furnace.

-The heat exchanger is a sealed combustion chamber where the heat generated by your furnace is moved to the air circulating through your home.
-A heat exchanger clogged with soot or corrosion has the same impact as a blocked furnace flue—reduced performance and a higher risk of flame rollout.
+The heat exchanger is a sealed combustion chamber where the heat produced by your furnace is exchanged to the air circulating through your home.
+A heat exchanger blocked with soot or corrosion has the same impact as a blocked furnace flue—reduced performance and a higher risk of flame rollout.

 Cracked Heat Exchanger

-Various problems can take place if corrosion breaks the heat exchanger.
-First, it reduces suction in this chamber, leading to less airflow and increased flame rollout.
-Second, it produces fumes, including carbon monoxide, into your home.
-Inhaling CO gas can be lethal, so never ignore your carbon monoxide alarms.
-CO gas can also flash back to the source of the leak and ignite if a flame is found.
+Various problems occur if corrosion cracks the heat exchanger.
+First, it reduces suction within this chamber, resulting in less airflow and increased flame rollout.
+Second, it emits fumes, including carbon monoxide, into your home.
+Inhaling CO gas can be deadly, so never dismiss your carbon monoxide alarms.
+CO gas can also return to the source of the leak and ignite if a flame is lit.

-Furnaces need an accurate mixture of natural gas and air to produce safe and efficient combustion.
+Furnaces need a precise mixture of natural gas and air to produce safe and efficient combustion.
 Too little pressure is often because of clogged burner orifices.
 This problem makes the burner flames more likely to roll out.
-It also produces unwanted condensation within the heat exchanger, increasing the rate of corrosion.
+It also causes unwanted condensation in the heat exchanger, accelerating the rate of corrosion.

-On the other hand, high gas pressure can create excessive heat within the furnace, which can cause the soot inside the heat exchanger to combust.
-Such fires can readily spread to other areas.
+Conversely, high gas pressure can create excessive heat inside the furnace, which can cause the soot inside the heat exchanger to ignite.
+Such fires can easily spread to other areas.

 How to Prevent Furnace Fires

-Based on the various ways a furnace can combust, here are the steps you can take to prevent furnace fires:
+Based on the listed ways a furnace can light on fire, here are the steps you can take to avoid furnace fires:

-- Change the air filter regularly: Check the filter monthly and change it when it appears dirty or every three months, whichever comes first.
+- Change the air filter regularly: Check the filter once a month and change it when it looks dirty or every three months, whichever comes first.

-- Keep an eye on the furnace flue: Inspect the exterior vent for obstructions and take care of any you find.
+- Check the furnace flue: Periodically check the exterior vent for obstructions and take care of any you find.

-- Don’t store combustible items around the furnace: Things like cardboard boxes, paper, clothing and other combustibles should be kept at least 3 feet away from the furnace and all other heating equipment.
+- Don’t place combustible items close to the furnace: Things such as cardboard boxes, paper, clothing and other combustibles should be kept more than 3 feet away from the furnace and all other heating equipment.

-- Install a flame rollout switch: This safety component detects if a fire or hot exhaust gases are inside your furnace’s burner compartment.
-If the rollout switch trips, have your furnace inspected right away to diagnose and repair the problem before it causes a furnace fire.
+- Install a flame rollout switch: This safety system recognizes if a fire or hot exhaust gases are inside your furnace’s burner compartment.
+If the rollout switch triggers, have your furnace inspected promptly to diagnose and repair the problem before it results in a furnace fire.

-- Schedule annual furnace maintenance: It isn’t always easy to recognize if your furnace is working unsafely.
-Whether you notice warning signs or not, prioritize furnace maintenance every fall.
+- Request yearly furnace maintenance: It isn’t always easy to tell if your furnace is operating unsafely.
+Whether you notice warning signs or not, remember furnace maintenance every fall.

 Schedule Furnace Services Today

-Is it time for your yearly tune-up?
-Do you need help fixing a problem with your furnace?
-Whatever the case, Broad Ripple Service Experts is here for you.
-Our HVAC pros can inspect, clean and test the system to ensure safe operation.
-If anything seems off, we’ll suggest a repair or a modification, providing you peace of mind that your furnace is unlikely to catch fire.
-For more information or to schedule furnace maintenance, please contact your local Broad Ripple Service Experts office
+Is it time for your annual tune-up?
+Do you need help taking care of a problem with your furnace?
+Whatever the case, Service Experts Heating, Air Conditioning & Plumbing is here for you.
+Our HVAC professionals can inspect, clean and test the system to ensure safe operation.
+If anything doesn’t seem right, we’ll perform a repair or a modification, offering you peace of mind that your furnace is unlikely to catch fire.
+For more information or to schedule furnace maintenance, please contact your local Service Experts Heating, Air Conditioning & Plumbing office today.